-The Wallace Foundation, an independent national philanthropy, seeks to improve learning and enrichment for disadvantaged children and foster the vitality of the arts for everyone.
+The Wallace Foundation, an independent national philanthropy, seeks to foster equity and improvements in learning and enrichment for young people, and in the arts for everyone.
 Wallace’s approach is to develop insights into important questions that, if answered, could help strengthen practices and policies within the foundation’s fields of interest.

 Building audiences for the arts.
 Making the arts a part of many more people’s lives by working with arts organizations to broaden, deepen and diversify audiences.

 Summer learning.
 Better understanding the impact of high-quality summer learning programs on children who typically lack access to such programs.